Map of Russia

 Leading Russian CitiesRussia's primary cities are Moscow and Saint Petersburg.
 Moscow is the hub of the dramatic changes sweeping through the country.
 Wealthy capitalists of the New Russia and poor pensioners share the sidewalks, and modern office buildings adjoin medieval monasteries.
 The Kremlin, at the center of the city, is where the country's administration lives.
 Surrounding the Kremlin are Red Square, the Lenin Mausoleum, and the cathedral of Basil the Beatified.

 Saint Petersburg, sometimes called the Venice of the North, reminds visitors of the days of the czars, with its palace-lined waterways and grand architectural elegance.
-Located on the delta of the River Neva, St. Petersburg is a major Gulf of Finland seaport.
+Located on the delta of the River Neva, Saint Petersburg is a major Gulf of Finland seaport.
 In addition to being an important cultural and historical hub, St. Petersburg is the second-largest city in Russia.

 Russia Travel Information